houlderHR/hairunsi-react-js-app/README.md

 npm run dev
 ```

-This commande create database on your local PC and run the API
+This command will start the React development server

-Now open your browser on: [http://localhost:5173](http://localhost:5173)
+Now open your browser on: [http://localhost:5173](http://localhost:5173) to see the project